Roadmap for Crypto Asset Service Providers (“CASPs”)

 1. Clarification of the scope of application: Prospective applicants are requested to provide a detailed description of their legal assessment explaining which CASP services are applicable to their business model.
 In addition, an explanatory description of all business activities (including those outside the scope of MiCAR) must also be provided.

-2. Prospective applicants should conduct a self-assessment of the specific need to adapt their organizational structure and ongoing business operations to the relevant provisions of MiCAR.
+2. Prospective applicants should conduct a self-assessment of the specific need to adapt their organisational structure and ongoing business operations to the relevant provisions of MiCAR.
 This should include a target/actual comparison and a project timeline for the necessary adjustments.

 3. Consideration should be given to the use of qualified (external) legal counsel to assist in the preparation, processing and completion of the authorisation application and the incorporation of the comments and guidance provided by the FMA.